craigk5n/k5ncal/README.txt

  - modify in any way events from a subscribed calendar
  - views other than the 5-week month view
  - view event details (categories, status, etc.)
+ - many others... see the app home page and click on "Plans" to see what else will eventually be added.

 ---------------------------------------------------------------------------
                          BUILDING